 This is the essence of the Peeling Paint technique, so I’m going to repeat it:

 Petroleum jelly acts as a resist, so any paint that is applied over the petroleum jelly will not adhere to the frame, thus showing off the base color instead.

 |I used a nice thick amount of petroleum jelly on many spots all over my frame.|

 |Painting the brown top coat.

 Paint the top coat over the entire frame.
+I used a brown shade of craft paint.
 You will see right away that the jelly begins to resist this top coat.

 |Frame with top coat painted over the petroleum jelly.

 Allow the top coat to dry.
 I let it dry overnight.

 Wipe off the paint and petroleum jelly with paper towels.
 The top coat of paint that sits on the spots of petroleum jelly will easily come off.
 This step is messy yet satisfying as you begin to see results immediately!
 Once you are satisfied with how your frame looks, you will need to remove the grease left over from the petroleum jelly.
 I used a baby wipe all over the frame which worked great.

 Finished frame with seam binding bow, hanging in my studio.